 The NATP schedule must contain all the required content areas listed in CCR, Title 22, Division 5, Chapter 2.5, Section 71835(n).
 There are 16 hours of state and federal required training in the following areas prior to any direct contact with a resident:

 - Safety and emergency procedures including the Heimlich maneuver

 - Respecting the rights of patients/residents

-This requirement is met if all theory components of the following modules are taught prior to clinical training; Modules 1,2,3,4,5,6,12,14 plus one additional hour from 8E, 8H, 15A, 15C or 16C.
+This requirement is met if all theory components of the following modules are taught prior to clinical training; Modules 1,2,3,4,5,6,12,14.
 The students may then begin the clinical portion of the NATP.
 The remainder of the classroom theory modules must be taught in conjunction with the clinical training.
-A NATP may choose to teach all 50 hours of theory at the beginning of the program.
+A NATP may choose to teach all 60 hours of theory at the beginning of the program.
 This can be done if significant laboratory skills’ training is provided in conjunction with the theory training.
 Clinical training for 100 hours may then follow.
-Laboratory time does not count as part of the required 150 training hours.
+Laboratory time does not count as part of the required 160 training hours.

 Each instructor must be approved by the Department prior to providing training for each NATP.
 The Program Director must be a Registered Nurse and is an approved instructor for this NATP.
 Instructor approval may be prior to or concurrent with the Program Director designation.

 NATP Instructor Requirements